Steel Legs for 28 Inch Desks

 salvaged table legs for sale

-Don't try and fill a deep crack like this with normal epoxy
+Don't try and fill a deep crack like this with normal epoxy!

-With some luck, small cracks can be sealed with this gorilla tape or a good quality duct tape, the only thing you need to remember is the epoxy needs to be relatively dry before you come back and do those later.
+With some luck, small cracks can be sealed with this gorilla tape or a good quality duct tape.
+The only thing you need to remember is the epoxy needs to be relatively dry before you come back and do those later.

 Lie Nielsen chisel plane